core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In some cases a whole network, or subnet of multiple IP devices, or a specific target group needs to be notified of a status change or other information.
 This is similar to the previous two use cases except that the recipients are not expected to respond with some information.
 Unreliable notification can be acceptable in some use cases, in which a recipient does not respond with a confirmation of having received the notification.
 In such a case, the receiving CoAP server does not have to create a CoAP response.
 If the sender needs confirmation of reception, the CoAP servers can be configured for that resource to respond with a 2.xx success status after processing a notification request successfully.

 ## Software Update ##
 Group communication can be useful to efficiently distribute new software (firmware, image, application, etc.) to a group of multiple devices.
 In this case, the group is defined in terms of device type: all devices in the target group are known to be capable of installing and running the new software.
 The software is distributed as a series of smaller blocks that are collected by all devices and stored in memory.
 All devices in the target group are usually responsible for integrity verification of the received software; which can be done per-block or for the entire software image once all blocks have been received.
-Due to the inherent unreliability of CoAP multicast, there needs to be a backup mechanism (e.g. implemented using CoAP unicast) by which a device can individually request missing blocks of a whole software image/entity.
+Due to the inherent unreliability of CoAP multicast, there needs to be a backup mechanism (e.g., implemented using CoAP unicast) by which a device can individually request missing blocks of a whole software image/entity.
 Prior to a multicast software update, the group of recipients can be separately notified that there is new software available and coming, using the above network-wide or group notification.

 # Multi-ETag Option #
 {{Section 8.2.1 of RFC7252}} explicitly forbids using an ETag Option in requests sent over multicast, and leaves a mechanism to suppress responses for that case for further study.